Jets limp into Foxborough to face roaring Patriots | Devdiscourse

 During those past three home blowouts over the Jets, Brady has completed 59 of 97 passes for 654 yards and nine touchdowns.
 Brady, who was limited at Wednesday's practice with what's believed to be a minor calf injury, and the Patriots put up similar numbers through two weeks in easy wins over Pittsburgh and Miami.
 Attempting to open 3-0 for the first time since the 2016 season, they have outscored their opponents 76-3, and Brady has completed 44 of 64 passes for 605 yards and five touchdowns.

 One of those TDs was to Antonio Brown, who had four catches for 56 yards in his New England debut last week.
-Brown's status for Sunday's game is unclear, as he is being investigated under the NFL's personal conduct policy following accusations of sexual assault.
+But those will be Brown's only yards in a New England uniform.
+The Patriots released the controversial wideout on Friday amid mounting allegations of off-field misconduct, including sexual assault.
 Since Brady became the starter in 2001, the Jets have used 11 different starting quarterbacks against New England, and Luke Falk will be the 12th.
 The Jets were hoping Sam Darnold would make his second career start against New England, but he was diagnosed with mononucleosis last week.

 "They're rolling pretty good," Jets coach Adam Gase said of the Patriots.
 "It seems like they have really good continuity going on right now in a short period of time, playing well off each other, unselfish football.
 Guys are playing with energy, playing violent.
 Nobody's consistently moved the ball on them yet.
 So. it's going to be a challenge."
 Darnold's fill-in, Trevor Siemian, suffered significant ligament damage in his left ankle while absorbing a hit from Myles Garrett in Monday's 23-3 loss to Cleveland.
 Siemian was ruled out for the season Tuesday, and Falk will make the start in New England.